bioinformatics-polito/EGAsubmitter/README.md

 ***
 **TIP**
-An easy way to get the filename is to use the command
+An easy way to get the filename in command line is
 `$ basename -a *.gz > basename`
 inside the folder that contains all the files. (*.gz will get every file that ends with .gz: if you have other .gz files that are not fastq, you should be more specific, like *.fastq.gz)
 For filepaths instead, you can use